An analytical Model which Determines the Apparent T1 for Modified Look-Locker Inversion Recovery (MOLLI) -- Analysis of the Longitudinal Relaxation under the Influence of Discontinuous Balanced and Spoiled Gradient Echo Readouts: MOLLI with bSSFP readouts

-$\mathbf{\hat{A}}$ itself consists of operators describing pulse related rotations $\alpha$ around the x-axis and phase shifts $\Pi$ (due to alternation of rotation direction), precession (due to off-resonance) as well as free relaxation within $T_R$.
-We focus only on the on-resonant case, which derives $\mathbf{\hat{A}}$ as
+The operator $\mathbf{\hat{A}}$ is built up from operators describing pulse related rotations $\alpha$, phase shifts of the rotation axis (due to phase cycles), precession (due to off-resonance) as well as free relaxation within $\TR$.
+We focus only on the on-resonant case, with rotations around the $x$-axis as well as alternating pulse directions, which derives $\mathbf{\hat{A}}$ as

 Note that this real matrix is symmetric (Hermitian), which implies an orthogonal system of Eigenvectors.
-The evolution of magnetization within $T_R$ is obtained by the affine recursion
+The evolution of magnetization within $\TR$ is obtained by the

 with